Written by Rachael Kraft (Updated 3/17/2023)

 Brad chuckled at this question because it took much longer than you’d expect.
-“We submitted the paper work sent to U.S. Patent office in May of 2013.
+“We submitted the paperwork sent to the U.S. Patent office in May of 2013.
 The first trailer was also built sometime in 2013.
 The approval came in 2015.”
 Despite requesting a ‘fast-track’ processing for the patent, it still took 2 1/2 years for the patent to be approved.

-This means that although this ‘new’ design is just now being showcased, there are already many happy Double D Trailers customers with this model throughout the United States.
+This meant that before the patent was ever awarded, there were already many happy Double D Trailers customers with this model throughout the United States.

-The patented Safetack Reverse Slant Load trailer from Double D Trailers can be built 4 horse, 3 horse, or 2 horse trailer.
-It can also be configured in a bumper pull or gooseneck version.
+The patented SafeTack Reverse Slant Load trailer from Double D Trailers can be built in a 4 horse, 3 horse, or 2 horse trailer.
+It can also be configured in both bumper pull or gooseneck versions.

 “It’s important to have multiple points of entry to get to horses in case of emergency and multiple points of escape to maintain operator safety.”
 The ramp is often placed on the “ditch” or passenger side of the vehicle so that horses can be unloaded on the non-traffic side if the rig is alongside the road.
 However, if desired, the ramp can also be placed on the driver’s side.
 It simply changes the direction of the slant.